MrAnalyticals/Power-BI/Pdfs/Readme.md

-Dislaying Pdfs in Power BI
+Displaying Pdfs in Power BI